bbrzycki/deep-rl-trading/README.md

 # deep-rl-trading
-Portfolio optimization and trading using Deep Reinforcement Learning
+Basic portfolio optimization and trading using Deep Reinforcement Learning

-This was completed as a final project for CS 285: Deep Reinforcement Learning at UC Berkeley.
-The final report is included as a pdf.
+This was my final project for CS 285: Deep Reinforcement Learning at UC Berkeley, taken in Fall 2019.
+My final report is included as a pdf.

 ### Example usage for scripts